mendix/docs/content/en/docs/appstore/modules/oidc.md

 2. Add the scopes `openid` and the ModelGUID or Name to the **Selected Scopes** in the OIDC Client Configuration.
 The ModelGUID will look something like `53f5d6fa-6da9-4a71-b011-454ec052cce8`.

 3. Configure the user roles in your app to match the roles returned by OIDC Provider.
 End-users will be given the matching role when they sign into the app.
-If the role in the OIDC Provider token is not found in the Mendix app the end-user will not be given any user role.
+If the role in the OIDC Provider token is not found in the Mendix app the end-user will be given the user role `User`, but will not be given access to application.

     If any one of the selected scopes of OIDC SSO matches with OIDC Provider Scopes then the user role is created.
 If you specify extra scopes those scopes are ignored.